Emergence of Symbols in Neural Networks for Semantic Understanding and Communication

 \textbf{Abstract}

-Being able to create meaningful symbols and proficiently use them for higher cognitive functions such as communication, reasoning, planning, etc., is essential and unique for human intelligence.
-Current deep neural networks are still far behind human's ability to create symbols for such higher cognitive functions.
-Here we propose a solution, named SEA-net, to endow neural networks with ability of symbol creation, semantic understanding and communication.
+The capacity to generate meaningful symbols and effectively employ them for advanced cognitive processes, such as communication, reasoning, and planning, constitutes a fundamental and distinctive aspect of human intelligence.
+Existing deep neural networks still notably lag human capabilities in terms of generating symbols for higher cognitive functions.
+Here, we propose a solution (symbol emergence artificial network (SEA-net)) to endow neural networks with the ability to create symbols, understand semantics, and achieve communication.
 SEA-net generates symbols that dynamically configure the network to perform specific tasks.
-These symbols capture compositional semantic information that enables the system to acquire new functions purely by symbolic manipulation or communication.
-In addition, we found that these self-generated symbols exhibit an intrinsic structure resembling that of natural language, suggesting a common framework underlying the generation and understanding of symbols in both human brains and artificial neural networks.
-We hope that it will be instrumental in producing more capable systems in the future that can synergize the strengths of connectionist and symbolic approaches for AI.
+These symbols capture compositional semantic information that allows the system to acquire new functions purely by symbolic manipulation or communication.
+In addition, these self-generated symbols exhibit an intrinsic structure resembling that of natural language, suggesting a common framework underlying the generation and understanding of symbols in both human brains and artificial neural networks.
+We believe that the proposed framework will be instrumental in producing more capable systems that can synergize the strengths of connectionist and symbolic approaches for artificial intelligence (AI).

 \textbf{\textsc{MAIN TEXT}}

 \textbf{Introduction}